 How to Hire a Master

-Jolyon Jenkins explores the mysterious world of headhunters, who search for high-profile candidates for prestigious positions.
+The mysterious world of the headhunter, searching for high-profile candidates for prestigious positions.

 Head-hunters deal in high-value, high-profile appointments, charging an equally high fee.
 But few companies or individuals like to openly acknowledge their work.
 Why would a company need outside consultants to search its own backyard, as some do?
 These companies are often accused of such exclusivity that they neglect talented potential candidates - many of whom lie outside the so called inner circle, who may be female or from non-traditional backgrounds.
 What do they really do for the money aside from calling round a small group of the usual suspects?

 Headhunting is often seen as expensive, manipulative and secretive - 'an unscrupulous business of networks and address books, lunches and cajolery'.
 This, in part, is because the hunting has to be imperceptible except to the hunted.